Life Saving Tools and Methods to Protect Tenants from a Fire

 Alarms should be placed inside each bedroom, outside each sleeping area and on every level of the home, including the basement.
 On levels without bedrooms, alarms should be placed in the living room or den and near stairways.
 Installing interconnected alarms is recommended by the NFPA because when one alarm sounds, they all sound, alerting the occupants no matter where they are located in the house.

-Alarms and detectors should be tested monthly and standard batteries should be changed at least twice a year – Daylight Savings is a good time to do this.
+Alarms and detectors should be tested monthly and standard batteries should be changed at least twice a year—Daylight Saving Time is a good reminder to do so.
 Some newer alarms come with five or 10-year batteries, but they still need to be tested regularly.
-The detectors themselves will also need to be changed out periodically – the typical life of a detector is 10 years.
-Smoke alarms and CO detectors are often required by city code, so investors should be sure to follow any local guidelines, too.
+The detectors themselves will also need to be changed out periodically—the typical life of a detector is 10 years.
+Smoke alarms and CO detectors are often required by city code, so investors should be sure to follow any local guidelines as well.
 Lastly, many insurance policies (including those that power the REInsurePro program) require working smoke detectors as a “protective safeguard” in order to honor a fire claim, so make sure your clients are aware of this requirement.

 Click here to download a Smoke Detector Maintenance Log to share with investors.